internet-of-plants/blog/_drafts/2015-10-02-microcoap-and-ff-copper.md

 As you can see, ``create_response_payload()`` is as simple as it gets in this example.
 In a real application, however, this might be where you'll read out sensor data which has been requested.

 Note that microcoap will recognize the endpoints array by its name.
-This will **not** work if your array is called anything but ``endpoints``!{: .alert .alert-warning }
+This will **not** work if your array is called anything but ``endpoints``!
+{: .alert .alert-warning }

 ### main.c
 Now, let's see how we can use our newly-defined endpoints to handle requests.
-For an in-depth explanation of the structure of a RIOT application, please [see this RIOT wiki page](https://github.com/RIOT-OS/RIOT/wiki/Creating-your-first-RIOT-project){: .alert .alert-info }
+For an in-depth explanation of the structure of a RIOT application, please [see this RIOT wiki page](https://github.com/RIOT-OS/RIOT/wiki/Creating-your-first-RIOT-project)
+{: .alert .alert-info }

 I'm assuming you're familiar with sockets and writing simple servers, so let's skip right to the interesting part, which starts at line 118: